bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 These will be needed by `gcloud` later on when deploying to Google Cloud.

-The full file should look like:
+The full file should look like this:

 ```json
 {